dda410/Bproject/src/README.md

 - dalvikTraceDroid4.4_filterTrace: contains the sources of the TRACEDROID version that does not trace system jar executed bytecode.

-The sources have been moved to these folder on latest commits.
-In order to check the full commit history either do one of the following:
+The sources have been moved to this folder on latest commits.
+In order to check the full commit history do one of the following:

 - git log --follow ./path/to/file
 - Look at the history tab under